 Even already there is enough data available to tackle points i-iii above for several common computer vision tasks.
 We show some examples of each in the paper, using a starter dataset we annotated from 3D-scanned data that is already publicly available (Replica, Taskonomy, Hypersim, Google Scanned Objects, BlendedMVG, Habitat 2.0, and CLEVR).
 It's possible to annotate other datasets, too, (e.g. CARLA for self-driving, like shown in the intro video).

-For complete information about that starter dataset (including links to download it), see the associated GitHub repo.
+For complete information about that starter dataset (including tools to download it), see the data docs.

 This section provides a brief overview of the annotation pipeline, but you can try a one-line example and get much more (a Docker, code and documentation, PyTorch dataloaders) over at the main annotator repo.